 The shoulder is the most movable and most complex joint in the body.
 Unfortunately, it is also among the most prone to injury.
 And, once injured, can cause life-long medical problems.

-The Boston personal injury lawyers at the Law Offices of Jeffrey S. Glassman are dedicated to fighting for the rights of injury victims throughout Massachusetts.
+The Boston personal injury lawyers at the Jeffrey Glassman Injury Lawyers are dedicated to fighting for the rights of injury victims throughout Massachusetts.
 Whether you are hurt on the job, in a traffic accident, or in a fall accident or other mishap, they have the knowledge, experience and resources to fight for your rights through a personal injury claim.

 The shoulder is composed of the clavicle (collarbone), scapula (shoulder blade) and humerus (upper arm bone).
 It is the most movable joint in the body.
 The shoulder is also unstable because the ball of the upper arm is larger than the shoulder socket that holds it.
 This complex joint is anchored by ligaments, tendons and muscles.

 Each year, approximately 7.5 million people go to the doctor's office with a shoulder injury - more than half of those are for rotator cuff problems.

 - Rotator cuff injuries

 - Sprains and strains

 - Fractured shoulder blade

 - Shoulder instability